 Clearbit is a Chrome extension and works from your Gmail account.
 You can fill in the recipient field and Clearbit will check and email’s availability in its database.
 Alternatively, run a search for an entire domain and check the results.

 Sales Navigator works in a similar way as Clearbit but uses LinkedIn data instead.
 Their free version allows you to lookup an email in the LinkedIn database along with some other useful info:

 2. ‘Hit and miss’ fashion

-Those tools are definitely useful and are great time-savers when it comes to big campaigns.
-But what to do if you didn’t manage to find even an example to start your research from?
+Those tools are useful and are great time-savers when it comes to big campaigns.
+But what to do if you don’t manage to find even an example to start your research from?
 It’s usually the case for new websites or those that want to protect themselves from spam.

 Luckily, if you find yourself in a situation like that, it doesn’t mean you hit a dead end.

 You might not know that but a lot of companies use the same email patterns.
 This means you can make your best guess and verify it using the tools above.
 How?
 Just follow the steps below.

 First, find your business prospect’s page on LinkedIn and go to the People tab.